-With this breakneck story of love and loss, Marianne Wiggins delivers a compelling novel that is a series of powerful metaphors for the curative forces of love as well as her own personal love letter to the American South.
+With this breakneck story of love and loss, the award-winning author of Evidence of Things Unseen and Properties of Thirst, Marianne Wiggins delivers a compelling novel that is a series of powerful metaphors for the curative forces of love as well as her own personal love letter to the American South.

 Reading Group Guide

 Get a FREE ebook by joining our mailing list today!

 Plus, receive recommendations for your next Book Club read.

 Reading Group Guide The suggested questions are intended to help your reading group find new and interesting angles and topics for discussion for Marianne Wiggins' Almost Heaven.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.
 READING GROUP QUESTIONS AND TOPICS FOR DISCUSSION